aws-samples/aws-online-data-migration-workshop/module4/README.md

 5. Upload these new files:

-    -   Run the following command substituting your username (from Step 4) and endpoint (from Step 3)
+    -   Run the following command to connect to the AWS Transfer for SFTP endpoint, substituting with your AWS Transfer for SFTP endpoint

-			sftp -i ./myAWSTransferSSHKey jess@s-xxxxx.server.transfer.us-west-2.amazonaws.com
+			sftp -i ./myAWSTransferSSHKey jess@<AWS-Transfer-for-SFTP-full-endpoint>

-    -   change directory to one of your user folders by running cd directoryname (e.g. cd jess)
+    -   change directory to one of your user folders by running "cd directoryname" (e.g. cd jess)

     -   Upload your files with the following command